 Wolfgang Buttress; image from ‘Tide’ – here

-No 46.
 The Tidal Thames; Susi Arnott and Crispin Hughes; London 2016

 “A large-scale, 5-screen projected installation, created along the tidal Thames in central London.